deepikaJirel/OsAssignment/Lab02.md

 1. Command & steps to create an SSH key pair:
 2. Steps to add public key to GitHub profile:
-3. git command to clone repository:
+3. git command to clone the repository:

 ## Part 2 Answers